L'Antre de la Tarasque

 Bénéficiant d'une terrasse bien exposée ainsi que d'une vue sur le jardin, Fortunette vous accueille à Tarascon, en Provence Alpes Côte d'Azur, à 20 km d'Avignon.
 Les chambres de Fortunette comprennent une salle de bains privative ainsi que des toilettes indépendantes et privées.…

 Domaine du Grand Servan

 15,000 olive groves are being grown around an 18th century Provençal bastide in order to produce first cold-pressed extra virgin olive oil using the traditional method.
-Visit the estate alone or in a group: on carriages pulled by a tractor or horses, listen to the details of olive growing,…
+In accordance with the pure Provençal tradition, the olives are simply crushed using a millstone to produce a sweet, fruity…

 Domaine de Lansac

 Un domaine dont l'histoire épouse celle d'une illustre famille provençale.
 Quand le vin est une histoire d'amour et de fidélité...
 A quelques kilomètres de Tarascon, le Domaine de Lansac et ses 40 hectares de vignes produisent des vins de pays qui exprime la puissance d'un terroir de…

 Le Grand Domaine de Lansac has been creating high-quality wines for over a century.
 These Alpilles wines, produced in accordance with best practice, have an exceptional flavour thanks to the combination of certain grape varieties.
 Direct sales of Vin des Alpilles (PGI).
 50 hectares of vines…